 This one is only necessary if you actually have gear with you that could need to be repaired.
 Some examples are camp stoves, tents, and complicated water filtration systems.
 A good multi-tool can work wonders for any number of tasks, including sawing small pieces of branches, cutting and trimming rope, opening cans, spreading peanut butter, and the list goes on and on.

 You can also bring a knife, but usually, blades are included in a multi-tool.
 Cable ties are lightweight and easy to carry and can come in handy for securing gear to your pack and building shelters if need be.
 If you think you might need to answer nature’s call on the trail, (well not on the trail, preferably a couple hundred feet away…) a small trowel can be of assistance.
+For the best Swiss army knife that won’t let you down, do read our article on this.

 Check the forecasted low for the evening of your hike, and pack clothes that would keep you warm for that temperature, not the high for the day you will be hiking.
 It’s easy to get hot and sweaty when hoofing it up and down hills for miles, but if you stop to take a break or need to spend the night outside, it starts to feel cold fast.
 You’ll be grateful for an insulated vest or jacket.